PaolaGaray/GA-CustomerRevenuePrediction/README.md

 1. Stage 1 (Classification): Identify potential buyers to narrow down the target audience for marketing campaigns.
 2. Stage 2 (Regression): Predict revenue for these buyers, enabling precise budget allocation based on predicted revenue contributions.

-By leveraging machine learning, this project provides actionable insights to target the right customers and improve marketing ROI.

 ---

 ## Key Features